Historic Preservation Committee

-The Historic Commission consists of nine (9) members who reside in the City of Glasgow and are appointed by the City Council.
-The Historic Commission was created by the Glasgow City Council by Local Ordinance #2400 and #2414 on 1/28/02 and 4/22/02 respectively.
-The Historic Commission has been established, in part, to protect the existence and appearance of structures within locally designated historic districts.
-Through an established regulatory process, the Commission reviews proposed exterior alterations of designated buildings, including new construction, demolition, and additions and/or repairs.
+The Committee consists of nine (9) members who reside in the City of Glasgow and are appointed by the City Council.
+The Historic Preservation Committee was created by the Glasgow City Council by Local Ordinance #2400 and #2414 on 1/28/02 and 4/22/02 respectively.
+The Historic Preservation Committee has been established, in part, to protect the existence and appearance of structures within locally designated historic districts.
+Through an established regulatory process, the Committee reviews proposed exterior alterations of designated buildings, including new construction, demolition, and additions and/or repairs.

 - D.T Froedge (Chair)